-- Tooth extraction, filling, removal of dental plaque and impacted tooth extraction can be reimbursed for up to 300 baht per time, but not exceeding 600 baht per calendar year.
+- Tooth extraction, filling, removal of dental plaque and impacted tooth extraction can be reimbursed for up to 900 baht per calendar year.

-- Removal of partial dentures can be reimbursed for up to 1500 baht within 5 years of the date of fitting.
+- Fitting of any acrylic-based overdentures can be reimbursed for up to 1500 baht within 5 years of the date of fitting.
 The reimbursed amount is limited to 1300 baht for the first 5 dentures.